Skip to main content

 ◆ root

 In the above version tree, we can see the main bookmark pointing to the puqltutt change and the feature/widget bookmark pointing to the qzvqqupx change.
-If we want to merge that new change into main we can do so with the following command:
+Create a bookmark at a given change and move it onto a newer change later:

 Conflicts